What’s on TV this Christmas 2019?

 Airs: 22nd-24th December at 9pm

-Few literary works have been tailored with fairly as a lot regularity as Dickens’ A Christmas Carol, and with good motive – the 19th century fable stays the king of all Christmas tales.
+Few literary works have been tailored with fairly as a lot regularity as Dickens’ A Christmas Carol, and with good purpose – the 19th century fable stays the king of all Christmas tales.

-This time it’s Man Pearce’s flip to comply with within the footsteps of Albert Finney, Patrick Stewart and Michael Caine and declare “Bah, humbug!”
-The Australian actor is joined on this three-part particular by Charlotte Riley, Stephen Graham, Andy Serkis and Vinette Robinson.

 Worzel Gummidge – BBC One